Business Hours

 Bible scholar Bousset presents a comprehensive study of the Antichrist in this volume.
 Going over various sources from both Hebrew and Christian traditions, as well as the history of the stories, Bousset seeks to clear the mystery and confusion associated with this controversial topic.
 He compares stories of an Antichrist figure with Babylonian legends.
 Translated from the original German, this is a solid exploration of the Antichrist, as well an invaluable historical document from this time.

-Wilhelm Bousset was born in 1865 in Germany.
+Wilhelm Bousset (1856–1920) was born in Germany.
 He was a theologian and professor of New Testament at University of Göttingen.
-He is known for his comparative studies between Christianity and other religions.
-Bousset died in 1920.
+He is known for his comparative approach to religious studies.

 The Drama of the Book of Revelation